Skeyelab/chris-farts/README.md

 ## 🎉 Fun Facts

-- The cat bounces with realistic physics simulation
+- The cat uses realistic physics to chase your mouse
-- Text flashes with beautiful glow effects
-- Background decorations are randomly positioned
+- Hearts and snowflakes have individual physics with gravity and air resistance
+- The magic circus tent creates 20 particles with 7 different colors
-- All animations are optimized for performance
+- All animations are optimized for 60fps performance
 - The website is fully responsive and accessible
+- The cat will never catch your mouse (it's designed to be just out of reach!)

+## 🌟 Interactive Elements

+- **🐱 Cat**: Chases your mouse cursor
+- **💖 Hearts**: 8 hearts with physics bouncing around
+- **❄️ Snowflakes**: 15 sparkles with rotation effects
+- **🎪 Circus Tent**: Click for magical particle explosion
+- **🎈 Balloon**: Bounces in the top-right corner
+- **🔗 GitHub Link**: Top-right corner for source code

 ---

 Made with ❤️ and lots of fun! 🎈✨

+*Try to lead the cat around the screen, click the circus tent for magic, and enjoy the flying hearts and snowflakes!*